Summer Student Investigator Program:

-- Can be in basic/translational science, clinical science, translational science, medical education, epidemiology, community service scholarship, health evidence and policy, global health, innovation and discovery, medical humanities, or other approved areas
+- Can be in basic/translational science, clinical, clinical translational, medical education, aging research, global health scholarship, community service scholarship, design technology entrepreneurship (DTE), medical humanities, or other approved areas.

 Funding for Summer Research:

-- If you receive funding, you are committing to participation in Medical Student Research Day in March.
+- If you receive funding, you are committing to participation in Medical Student Research Day in March of year 2.
 Abstracts for this event are due in early January, and you can find complete instructions on Blackboard at the Medical Student Research Office course site.